Optimal $(2,\delta)$ Locally Repairable Codes via Punctured Simplex Codes: Preliminaries

-In this paper, we will use Eq. \eqref{5} to construct optimal LRCs.
-Note that when $D=PG(m-1,q)$, $C_D$ is the famous simplex code.
-Thus in this sense, for general nonempty subset $D$, the code $C_D$ is the punctured code of the simplex code.
+In this paper, we will use Eq. \eqref{eq:CodeDef} to construct optimal LRCs.
+Note that when $D=\varnothing$, $\mathcal{C}_{D^c}$ is the famous simplex code.
+Thus in this sense, for general proper subset $D$ of $PG(m-1,q)$, the code $\mathcal{C}_{D^c}$ is the punctured code of the simplex code on set $D$.